baodaiqin/UKG-RE/README.md

 - NetworX

 ### Configuration:
-Static settings are located in `settings.py` script.
+Default settings are located in `settings.py` script.
 It contains the following configuration parameters:

 | parameter | description |
 |---|---|